-18 Business Loan Requirements - Tax Returns for Loans
+18 Business Loan Requirements - Personal and Business Tax Returns

 The best thing you can do prior to applying for any sort of loan product for your business is to ensure that you have these records on hand and ready to submit.
-It is highly unlikely that a lender will okay a loan without first seeing your personalbusiness tax returns, so to be on the safe side, pull up your past three years’ worth.
+It is highly unlikely that a lender will okay a loan without first seeing your personal and business tax returns, so to be on the safe side, submit your past three years’ worth for review.